eth-cscs/abcpy/doc/source/implementations.rst

     :language: python
     :lines: 4, 7, 130, 142, 159, 176, 194

-Of course, **if your model does not have an easily implementable probability density/mass function, this method does not have to be provided**.
+**If your model does not have an easily implementable probability density/mass function, this method does not have to be provided**.
 But keep in mind that in this case, your model can only be used to define probabilistic dependency between observed dataset and parameters considered as random variables, and not between random variables.
 Alternatively, you can use an approximative technique to approximate the probability density function, and provide this instead.

 In the following we go through the required methods, explain what is expected, and show how it would be implemented for the Gaussian model.